 40. America: A Patriotic Primer by Lynne Cheney uses our nation’s history to teach the alphabet.
 Lynne Cheney is known for her history books.
 This Patriotic Primer teaches our nation’s history and some of the key founding elements, one for each letter of the alphabet.
 If your child is interested in history, add this alphabet book to your collection.

-In-Depth Alphabet Books
+Alphabet Books for Older Readers

 41. G is for Gold Medal: An Olympics Alphabet by Brad Herzog teaches about the highlights of the Olympic games, athletes and events.

 42. A is for America by Devin Scillian teaches about American history, landmarks and important American events.

 43. T is for Titanic by Debbie Shoulders tells the story of the Titanic by going through the alphabet.